rolspace/depstime/README.md

 `--full, -f`: Converts the output of the time differences into a human readable string.
 The string shows the full time difference values up to the 'seconds' unit with rounding.

 `--yarn, -y`: Uses yarn instead of npm to retrieve dependency info.

+> [!IMPORTANT]
+> Only Yarn classic 1.x is supported.
+The command will fail if Yarn 2+ has already been setup inside a folder.
+> The command can be executed if it is run outside the folder where the package.json file is located and the path is added as a parameter to the command.